particle-iot/docs/src/content/datasheets/wi-fi/p2-datasheet.md

 | GND   | Ground |        |          |              |
 | RST   | Reset  |        |          |              |

 When the bootloader starts, for a brief period of time a weak pull-up is applied to pin D7 and pull-down to pin D6 to detect whether a SWD debugger is attached.
-After boot, you can use these things for regular GPIO, but beware of a possible GPIO state change caused by the pull-up or pull-down when using these pins as output.
+After boot, you can use these pins for regular GPIO, but beware of a possible GPIO state change caused by the pull-up or pull-down when using these pins as output.

 ---